apache/incubator-streampark-website/blog/8-streampark-usercase-ziru.md

 ## **Summary of Practical Experience**

-During our in-depth use of StreamPark, we summarized some common issues and explored solutions in the practice process, which we have compiled into examples for reference.
+During our in-depth use of Apache StreamPark, we summarized some common issues and explored solutions in the practice process, which we have compiled into examples for reference.

 ### **01 Building Base Images**

-To deploy a Flink job on Kubernetes using StreamPark, you first need to prepare a Base image built on Flink.
+To deploy a Flink job on Kubernetes using Apache StreamPark, you first need to prepare a Base image built on Flink.
 Then, on the Kubernetes platform, the user-provided image is used to start the Flink job.
 If we continue to use the official "bare image," it is far from sufficient for actual development.
 Business logic developed by users often involves multiple upstream and downstream data sources, requiring related data source Connectors and dependencies like Hadoop.
 Therefore, these dependencies need to be included in the image.
 Below, I will introduce the specific operation steps.

 #### step1: First, create a folder containing two folders and a Dockerfile file